 If your baby is identified with a permanent hearing loss, the Eastern Ontario Infant Hearing Program will provide audiology assessment, assistive technology and communication development services.
 A Family Support Worker is also available to help support your family by answering questions, providing information and counseling, and connecting you to appropriate community services.

 What if my baby passed the hearing screenings at birth but I now have concerns about whether he can hear?

-Over 3 months of age: If hearing concerns develop for a child over 3 months of age and under 2 years of age, please see the child’s physician for follow up.
+Over 3 months of age: If hearing concerns develop for a child over 3 months of age, please see the child’s physician for follow up.
 Primary Care Providers with specific concerns will need to submit a referral using the Audiology Referral Form (PDF available at www.cheo.on.ca under AUDIOLOGY).